Sagiada

 Sagiada (Σαγιάδα) is a village and a former municipality in Thesprotia, Epirus, Greece.
 Since the 2011 local government reform it is part of the municipality Filiates, of which it is a municipal unit.
 The municipal unit has an area of 87.803 km2.
-In 2011 its population was 594 for the village and 1,740 for the municipal unit.
+In 2021 its population was 515 for the village and 1,580 for the municipal unit.
 The seat of the municipality was in Asprokklisi.

 Location

 Sagiada stretches between the Ionian Sea to the west and Albania to the north.
 It is the westernmost point of mainland Greece.
 The river Thyamis flows into sea 4 km south of the village Sagiada.
 There are plains in the southern part of the municipal unit, and mountains on the Albanian border.
 The village Sagiada is 10 km west of Filiates, 15 km northwest of the capital of Thesprotia, Igoumenitsa, and 4 km south of the Albanian town of Konispol.

 History

 In the late medieval era (14th century) the fort of Sagiada and its lucrative salt mines was contested among various local lords and the Angevins from Corfu.
-In 1386 it was captured by John Zenevisi, an Albanian lord from Gjirokaster.
+In 1386 it was captured by Gjon Zenebishi, an Albanian lord from Gjirokaster.
 However, in 1387 it passed to Esau de' Buondelmonti of the Despotate of Epirus.
 Essau had refortified a ruined tower there and constructed some salt-pans nearby.
 The Venetian Republic saw this as a threat to its trade network and demanded its destruction with the excuse that the area once belonged to Venice.
 Zenevisi retook control in 1399 as he claimed in the final agreement with the Venetians that they belonged to his ancestors.
 After his death it came under the control of the Venetian Republic (1418).

 Sagiada is recorded in the 1431 Ottoman Arvanid defter, as part of the nahiye/vilayet of Vagenetia in the Sanjak of Albania as one of the villages whose tax rights were given to timar holders.
-In 1473 revolutionary leader Ioannis Vlassis temporarily captured Sagiada and various surrounding Ottoman controlled regions after approval from Venice.
+In 1473 the illustrious man (egregius vir) Johannes Volassi (or Vlassi) temporarily captured Sagiada and various surrounding Ottoman controlled regions after approval from Venice.